 Working with a Buckeye Criminal Attorney

-Your first meeting with an Enholm Law, PLLC Buckeye criminal attorney will consist of a free consultation.
+Your first meeting with an Enholm Law, PLLC Buckeye criminal attorney will consist of a consultation.
 During this initial conference, you and your attorney will outline your needs and devise a specific plan suited to your individual circumstances.
 You will also outline the important facts and legal issues of your case.
 Your attorney and you will then meet to discuss the documents that have been drafted and the evidence that has been compiled.

 What to expect from Enholm Law, PLLC